SinghMalika/SinghMalika/README.md

 - 👋 Hi, I’m @SinghMalika
-- 👀 I’m interested in learning Salesforce
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning  Salesforce Admin  Course
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at malika.sgh@gmail.com